liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 One of the two operating modes of a chain of processors.
 In push mode, a user or an application obtains references to the `Pushable` objects of the upstream processors of the chain, and calls their `push()` method to feed new input events.
 When using a chain of processors in push mode, the chain must be closed at its outputs.
 The opposite mode is called *pull mode*.

+#### `PutInto`

+@palette Core@ A `Processor` provided by the `Maps` utility class.
+Updates a map by putting key-value pairs into it.
+The processor takes two input streams; the first contains the key, and the second contains the value that will be put into the array.
+Upon each input front, it repeatedly outputs a reference to the same internal `Map` object, updated accordingly.
+The processor is represented graphically as:

+{@img images/util/PutInto.png}{PutInto}{.6}

+See also `ArrayPutInto`.

 #### `QueueSink`

 @palette Core@ A `Sink` that accumulates events into queues, one for each input pipe.
 It is represented graphically as: